 They generally consist of easily-digestible, high-energy carbohydrates, with small amounts of fat and protein.

-If you spot some in the store, they look just like regular candy bars.
+If you spot some in the store, they appear to be something between a candy bar and a granola bar.
 Once unwrapped, you’ll notice that, even though they may contain bits of chocolate, caramel, or other sugary things, they usually contain some form of cereals, and often bits of dried fruit.

 Why Should Runners Eat Energy Bars?